Notifications

 • 2006

-In 2006, one highly pathogenic strain found in domestic birds in Asia appeared in wild birds across Europe, Asia and Africa.
+In 2006, a highly pathogenic strain found in domestic birds in Asia appeared in wild birds across Europe, Asia and Africa.

-Representatives from Alberta Environment and Parks (AEP) Fish and Wildlife participated in the provincial Avian Influenza Planning Committee.
-Environment and Parks, in conjunction with Alberta Agriculture, Forestry and Rural Economic Development (AFRED), implemented a surveillance program in wild birds as follows:
+Representatives from the Government of Alberta wildlife and agriculture departments established a provincial Avian Influenza Planning Committee and developed a surveillance program in wild birds as follows:

 • testing dead waterfowl, particularly swans and raptors